re-nft/docs/front/docs/Getting-started/FAQ.md

 The reNFT team at no point has access to any asset.

-Our V1 contracts are not formally audited, but they are reviewed by several developers.
+Our V1 contracts are not formally audited, but they were reviewed by several developers.
 You can find the contract here: [https://etherscan.io/address/0xa8d3f65b6e2922fed1430b77ac2b557e1fa8da4a](https://etherscan.io/address/0xa8d3f65b6e2922fed1430b77ac2b557e1fa8da4a)

 Our V2 contracts, which will be released soon, will be formally audited.